 With a user base collectively swiping right or left 1.5 billion times a day, Tinder offers intrepid brands direct access to a very active millennial audience.

-But since ads still aren’t an accepted part of the everyday user experience on Tinder, brands should create campaigns that fit within the context of the dating app and are driven by content that is informative, compelling, rewarding, and entertaining.
+But since Tinder ads still aren’t an accepted part of the everyday user experience, brands should create campaigns that fit within the context of the dating app and are driven by content that is informative, compelling, rewarding, and entertaining.
 After all, demonstrating that your brand seeks to add value to customers’ daily lives is an essential part of creating delightful customer experiences.

 Also, take a lesson from The Gap’s recent guerrilla marketing Tinder campaign that backfired.
 The brand neglected to get permission from the dating app before launching their campaign, and their profile was swiftly removed.
 So don’t go rogue!
 Make sure Tinder has approved your campaign first.